 Walk around and pay attention to your heel coming into contact with the ground, followed by the rest of your foot.

 By doing this, you are taking your attention away from scary thoughts that add to your anxiety and focusing on something neutral – something real.
 Your feet on the floor.

-All of this sound too simple for you?
+Does all of this sound too simple for you?

-Focus on your feet too simple for you?
+Is focusing on your feet too simple for you?

 Focusing on your feet is you choosing to focus on thoughts that are not adding to your panic.

 Remind yourself that you only feel this because you are hyperventilating and will be okay, or by using coping statements.

 I have felt this before, and it goes away.

 The sensations are because I am over-breathing, nothing else.